cciw-uk/data-protection/Decisions and actions document.rst

   data.
 The most commonly talked about one is "consent", probably because that is the most visible - you get explicitly asked for your consent.
-However, there `other bases <https://gdpr-info.eu/art-6-gdpr/>`_, several of which are often more important to us - specifically "legitimate interest", "protecting vital interests", "legal obligation" and "contractual obligation".
+However, there `other bases <https://gdpr-info.eu/art-6-gdpr/>`_, several of which are often more important to us - specifically "legitimate interest", "legal obligation", "contractual obligation", and "protecting vital interests".

   In many cases, we should focusing on these latter ones, because they are more relevant to us, and because properly meeting the requirements for "consent" is